+- Hard cover and dust jacket

+- 500 pages

+- Full-colour photography

+CULINARIA A CULINARY DISCOVERY

 CULINARIA: THE CARIBBEAN

+The mother of the Caribbean Culinary Travel Series.
+Published in 1999 by Konemann Verlag, Germany.
 Printed in seven languages and sold wordwide, it made the New York Times December 5th list 1999.
-Reviewed by The Toronto Star, the Miami Herald, Washington Post it soon became a book that was used not only in homes around the world as a coffee table book, but also an educational book.
-Deemed the encyclopedia of Caribbean cuisine it has become a collector's item.
+Reviewed by The Toronto Star, the Miami Herald, Washington Post, it became not only a coffee table book, but also an educational one.
+Deemed the encyclopedia of Caribbean cuisine it is now a collector's item.
 Owned by Oprah, her Chef Art Smith and friend Maya Angelou; it graces the bookshelves of Celebrity Chefs and is used in Culinary Colleges and at University level.
-Although it will be re-vamped and re-published in 2010, this book has become an icon with "foodies" selling new and used copies for as much as US\$600 on the internet.
+It will be re-vamped and re-published in

+A coffee table book

+Ready to print 2010

+As part of the brand, The Caribbean Culinary Travel Series, all books are designed and digitally ready to print.